Haken (band): Vector and Virus (2018–2020)

-Tejeida's departure and Fauna (2021–present)
+Tejeida's departure and Fauna (2021–2025)

 On 22 November 2021, the band announced that keyboardist Diego Tejeida had parted ways with them due to both parties having "very different musical visions".

 On 31 December 2021, Jennings announced on Instagram page that a seventh Haken album was in the works, along with his second solo album.
 Founding member Peter Jones was announced to return to the band in 2022.

 On 26 April 2022, the band released their single "Nightingale".
 On 30 August 2022, the band announced The Island in Limbo Tour, a co-headlining European tour with Between the Buried and Me, scheduled to start in February 2023.

-On 24 November 2022, the band launched a game whose prize was an excerpt from a piece called "The Alphabet of Me" on their upcoming album Fauna (released on 3 March 2023) and its cover art.
+On 24 November 2022, the band launched a game whose prize was an excerpt from a piece called "The Alphabet of Me" on their seventh album Fauna (released on 3 March 2023) and its cover art.